Get Investor Updates

 Howells Lake Antimony-Gold Project

-The system remains open and is now supported by modern geophysics, Ontario government exploration funding, an executed exploration agreement with Eabametoong First Nation, and an active Phase I drill program.
+The system remains open and is supported by VTEM, Ontario exploration funding, an Ontario exploration permit, an exploration agreement with Eabametoong First Nation, and active Phase I drilling.

-Scale, Grade, Targets, and Jurisdiction lined up in one project
+Scale, Grade, Proof, and Jurisdiction in One Ontario Project

 From Opportunity to District Control